Home/ Blog / COP26 Finance Day Puts the Focus on the Role of Financial Organizations

 The Center for American Progress has published a detailed guide to some of the changes that can be expected from regulatory institutions and macroeconomic policymakers over the next decade.
 They list 5 main changes that can be expected: capital risk adjustments based on transition risks, capital surcharges, climate stress tests, reworking capital risk weights, and ensuring that climate risks are also tracked throughout the shadow banking sector.

-There has been a lot of discussion on how to promote greener businesses, and many different approaches have been tried.
+The pragmatic approach global financial leaders take when it comes to climate change shows why the financial sector will have a significant role to play across the world.
+Share on XThere has been a lot of discussion on how to promote greener businesses, and many different approaches have been tried.
 One method that seems to be becoming popular is to add the cost of negative externalities to the assessment of a business.
 Instead of purely judging businesses on their financials, financial institutions and investment banks may also start looking at the business’s emissions, pollution, and overall environmental impact.
 This approach is meant to drive investments towards greener businesses without punishing existing businesses with penalties.A report published by McKinsey contains a timeline for different regulatory changes that are planned – these changes focus on ESG in risk, compliance, and regulatory changes.

 Regulatory Change Management Challenges

-regulatory changes will create a challenge for teams managing regulatory changes throughout their organizations.
+Regulatory changes will create a challenge for teams managing regulatory changes throughout their organizations.
 There will be a need to reassess all the existing policies and processes in light of regulatory changes.

 Regulatory Compliance Challenges